tobsirl/AWS-Certified-DevOps-Engineer/README.md

 The features available differ based on using S3 origins vs Custom origins

 [Supported protocols and ciphers between viewers and CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/secure-connections-supported-viewer-protocols-ciphers.html#secure-connections-supported-ciphers)

+## CloudFront - Security

+### CloudFront - Origin Access Identity (OAI)

+- An OAI is a type of identity
+- It can be associated with CloudFront Distributions
+- CloudFront becomes that OAI
+- That OAI can be used in S3 Bucket Policies
+- Deny all but one or more OAI's